22940dev/hugo-frameview/content/likes.md

 > My whole system of life is keeping at it.
 The task of life is not to see clearly in the distance but to do the task at hand.

+> You have to keep a dozen of your favorite problems constantly present in your mind, although by and large they will lay in a dormant state.
+Every time you hear or read a new trick or a new result, test it against each of your twelve problems to see whether it helps.
+Every once in a while there will be a hit, and people will say, “How did he do it?
+He must be a genius!”

 > Premature optimization is the root of all evil.

 > An unexamined life is not worth living.